 2. Cake Face

 Do not go to bed with makeup still caked on your face!
 This will clog your pores, cause blemishes and breakouts deplete your collagen, again leading to wrinkles.
 It can also cause eye irritation and if the pores around your lash follicles get clogged, can lead to styes.
 It also dries out your skin and further inhibits the absorption of beneficial skincare products, as it forms a barrier that prevents penetration of the skin’s surface – meaning your moisturizer won’t get through.
+There are plenty of basic makeup removers available, but the reviews of Elemis (the Elemis Pro-Collagen Cleansing Balm in particular) are fantastic.
+Might be worth a shot!
 In general, this nasty habit severely compromises your skin quality.
 Figure out a good skincare routine that includes cleansing and moisturizing before bed and stick to it.

 If you aren’t getting enough good quality sleep, you are doing a disservice to your skin.
 This can be due to lifestyle choices, like diet – alcohol, caffeine, and sugar all compromise sleep quality or disrupt your sleep cycle – and pulling too many late nights, either to finish work or because you’re a socialite who likes to party.
 “A little party never killed nobody,” as Fergie likes to chant, but it will do a number on your skin.
 Sleep deprivation will cause your skin to swell and will also cause skin discoloration.
 You need good quality sleep, usually around 8 hours a night, and sound sleep when you are not moving for your skin to properly repair itself; this includes making new collagen and improving circulation to reduce puffiness.